Meet our Women in Cyber

 I’ve been working in the IT department at various companies ever since I left high school, so cyber security has always been an item of importance throughout my career.
-After I graduated college I took my current position in Deloitte’s Financial Advisory department as a Discovery Associate.
+After I graduated college I was hired as a Discovery Associate in Deloitte’s Financial Advisory department; now Senior Associate.
 In this position we have to be aware of security from all aspects not only protecting our systems but also how to get through security defenses in order to gather digital data for investigations.

 How long have you been in Cyber?
 What developments have you seen over that course of time?

-I’ve been in cyber for a total of 9 years, two years full time at Deloitte.
+I’ve been in cyber since 2010, including full time at Deloitte since 2017.
 Over the course of that time much has changed, in my current position I’ve become more aware of the fast pace in which companies have to revise their security and encryption schemes.
 This is good news for the consumer; not only are more cyber safe products available but consumers are being more informed through the product advertising of the cyber threats out there and can make better decisions with how they share and store their data.

 What trends do you expect to see in Cyber over the next 10 years?

 I expect cultures will be a lot more technically enhanced, I think today a lot of people and companies still have a lot of catching up to do, many people still consider themselves “not very tech savvy” and companies still have very archaic, unsecure workflows.
 In 10 years with nothing but technological advances and threats advertised constantly they will have no choice but to become technologically adept.

 What are the most challenging aspects of your role?